Demographics of the Arab world: Population growth

-The population of the Arab world as estimated by the UN in 2017 was 414,727,833, But there's no exact figures of the annual population growth, fertility rate, or mortality rate are known to exist.
+The population of the Arab world as estimated in 2023 was about 473 million inhabitants, but no exact figures of the annual population growth, fertility rate, or mortality rate are known to exist.

-Most of the Arab population is concentrated in and around major urban areas.
+Over 59 percent of the Arab population is concentrated in urban areas and the number is expected to reach 68 percent by 2050.

-Islam and Christianity were founded in areas that are now Arab countries.
-Consequently, the majority of the Arab citizens are either Muslims or Christians.
+The overwhelming majority of the Arab citizens are Muslims, with Christians being the largest minority group.
 The Arab countries host several holy cities and other religiously significant locations, including Alexandria, Mecca, Medina, Kirkuk, Arbil, and Baghdad.
 Sunni Muslims constitute vast majority of the Arab world's residents.
-However, Shi'a make up the slight majority in areas of Iraq and Bahrain.
+However, Shi'a make up the slight majority in areas of Iraq, and Bahrain.